sbrow434/fallproject2021/README.md

-# Welcome to Your New Ethical Hacking Fall 2020 Project!
+# Welcome to Your Ethical Hacking Fall 2021 Project!

 Your initial project was causing a lot of frustration so I've come up with an alterrnative.
 Our goal is to